-In February 2020, KORE announced a diamond drilling program had commenced at FG Gold.
-A minimum 2,000meter drilling program was designed to test near-surface high-grade targets down structure from past drilling.
+In the three months ended March 31, 2020, KORE commenced a diamond drilling program at FG Gold.
 The drill program was designed to define and delineate structural controls on existing higher-grade gold mineralization and target new higher-grade zones at depth.
 Shallow previous drilling leaves the host rock un-tested at depth and on the remainder of the 20-kilometer gold trend which is only partially explored.
-Results are pending at the time of publication.